Battle of Vyazma: Consequences

-The Battle of Vyazma represented a defeat of the Grande Armée's rearguard, as French losses in this battle, 6,000 to 8,000 casualties, including 4,000 lost as prisoners to the Russians, were prohibitive.
+The Battle of Vyazma represented a defeat of the Grande Armée's rearguard.
 The shock of the Russian attack reduced many French units to a state of disarray, and owing to the speed with which their retreat had to be resumed, order was never restored within them.
-These disorganized units became easy targets for Cossack raids in the following days.
+These abandoned, disorganized units became easy targets for Cossack raids in the following days.

 General Armand de Caulaincourt, the famed memoirist who participated in the events of 1812 from the French side, perhaps best summarized the effects of Vyazma on his army with the following rueful words:

 Until then – as long, that is, as it had to withstand alone the attacks of the enemy – the First Corps had maintained its honor and reputation, although it was fiercely attacked and its formation broken by the artillery.
 This momentary disorder was conspicuous because it was the first time that these gallant infantry broke ranks and compelled their dogged commander to give ground.
 I have related these painful details because from this incident must be dated our disorganization and misfortunes.
 The First Corps, which on taking the field was the largest and finest, a rival to the Guard, was thenceforward the hardest hit; and the evil spread.

+But Napoleon reached Smolensk thus saving the remnants of his troops for the subsequent Battle of Krasnoi.

+Casualties

 Russian casualties at Vyazma were no more than 1,800 killed and wounded, out of 26,500 troops involved.

-But Napoleon reached Smolensk thus saving the remnants of his troops for the subsequent Battle of Krasnoi.
+As per other counts, Russian losses were 2,500 and the strength was 27,000.
+French casualties were 6,000 killed, wounded, and captured out of circa 25,000, of which 22,000 infantry and 3,000 cavalry.
+Another estimate puts French casualties at 7,000 killed, wounded, and captured, and 3 lost guns, while claiming that most of the 3,000 captured were latecomers.